-American women aged 20 years and above weigh an average of 168.5 pounds (lbs), according to the Centers for Disease Control and Prevention (CDC).
-Height-wise, the average adult female is 5 feet 4 inches, and her waist measures 38.1 inches.
+American women aged 20 years and above weigh an average of 170.6 pounds (lbs), according to the

 While these numbers may be the average, they are not a measure of health.
 One of the commonly used indicators of well being is a person's BMI, which stands for body mass index.

-So, what is the ideal weight range for women, how is it best measured, and what can women do to achieve their ideal weight?
+So, what is the ideal weight range for women, how would a person best measure it, and what can women do to achieve their ideal weight?

 At 177.9 lbs, the average body mass in North America is the highest of any continent worldwide, according to 2005 statistics published in 2012 by BMC Public Health.